nb2k-o/Graduation-Planner/README.md

 # Graduation-Planner

-## To Run BACKEND in virtual environment (navigate to backend directory):
+## To Run BACKEND in virtual environment (navigate to Planner directory):
 Open Terminal and navigate to project root directory.

 ### ONE TIME INSTALLATION: